1. The Desktop Pick and places Machine

-In general, nozzle is used to suctioning the components by its vacuum generator located on the placement head.
+In general, a nozzle is used to suction the components by its vacuum generator located on the placement head.
 And then placing them on the PCB board that is assembled.

 Thus, they need to be shielded from slippage.
-You will use a bit of silicone pad that’s shown on the photographs below.
+You will use a bit of silicone pad that’s shown in the photographs below.

-It enables to replace the silicone pad on the nozzles in the method that the silicone pad underneath the rotary axis.
+It enables to replacement of the silicone pad on the nozzles in the method that the silicone pad is underneath the rotary axis.

 Also, you will paint the lower part of the nozzles that are used for component alignment.

 Lastly, the nozzle holder can have 3 nozzles at the most, then the machine can exchange the nozzles automatically.